oxidecomputer/hubris/drv/sprot-api/README.md

 ### Message Types

+See drv/sprot-api/src/lib.rs for the full list of messages.
 Message types include:

   - _Invalid_: 0x00 is reserved and invalid as a message type.
+It is ignored.
   - _ErrorRsp_: 0x01 Errors are reported via a one byte payload containing a `MsgError` documented in `drv/sprot-api`.
   - _EchoReq/EchoRsp_ - 0x02/0x03 A simple echo message type for testing communications between SP and RoT.